elliottback/SoYouWantToBuyACask/README.md

 * [Cask 88](https://cask88.com/whisky-casks/)
 * [The Single Cask](https://www.thesinglecask.co.uk/cask-ownership)

+# Independent Bottlers

+More established firms which buy barrels for their own product lines.

 # Startup Distilleries Offering Casks

 These are new distilleries which are selling direct-to-public.
 Keep in mind that many of them have not had full releases yet, so you are acting as an angel: